 Next, a portion of the applicants will be invited to participate in the interview process, which might consist of one, two, or multiple interviews.
 (Some might be phone, Skype, or Zoom, and others may be in person.)

-If the company reaches out inviting you to do a video interview, confirm what video conferencing software or app they prefer to use, schedule your interview for a time you know you will have seamless internet, and make sure you will have access to a private location.
+If the company reaches out to you asking you to do a video interview, confirm what type of video conferencing software or app they prefer to use, schedule your interview for a time you know you will have seamless internet, and make sure that you will have access to a private location.

 Average Amount of Time to Get a Job Offer

 There are a number of reasons why an employer might not give you a job offer right away.
 Firstly, he or she may have more candidates to interview.
-Depending on scheduling and the number of candidates, this part of the process can take awhile.
+Depending on scheduling and the number of candidates, this part of the process can take a while.

-Finally, the hiring manager might also simply be busy with other projects, and might not make this hiring process a priority (as frustrating as that is for a job applicant to hear).
+Finally, the hiring manager might also simply be busy with other projects and might not make this hiring process a priority (as frustrating as that is for a job applicant to hear).

 What Can You Do While You Wait?

-There is one thing you should do immediately after the interview, send a thank you letter or email to whoever interviewed you.
-Then you begin the waiting game.
+There is one thing you should do immediately after the interview: send a thank-you letter or email to the person who interviewed you.
+Then, you begin the waiting game.

-If the process seems like it's taking forever, there are some guidelines to follow.
-If 10 - 14 days have passed and you have not heard back from the employer, you might consider politely checking in again with an email or phone call.
+If the job offer process seems like it's taking forever, there are some guidelines to follow.
+If 10 to 14 days have passed and you haven’t heard back from the employer, you might consider politely checking in again with an email follow-up or phone call.

 Plan to expand on something you discussed in your interview or mentioned in your resume; this is a nice way to remind the hiring manager of who you are and why you are a good fit for the position.